By Jody Weisel

-I, along with the rest of the MXA wrecking crew, wanted to tip our collective hats to a handful of men who we consider to be the greatest generation (regardless of which generation they were from).
 This is personal to me (and I won’t take offense if you don’t get the emotional connection), but I wanted to celebrate people whose names may not pack the record books, but whose personalities, quirkiness, niceness, charm or wit made them more than memorable; it made them unforgettable.
-This is a story about them.
+This is my story about them.

-As a guy who grew up racing at Pecan Valley, Strawberry Hill, Mosier Valley, Paradise Valley and Lake Whitney, my hero was a kid named Danny Doss.
+“Every kid in North Texas wished that they could ride as fast as Danny Doss.
+His jersey said, “Genuine Banke” (a reference to his exhaust pipe).
+As a guy who grew up racing at Pecan Valley, Strawberry Hill, Mosier Valley, Paradise Valley and Lake Whitney, my hero was Danny Doss.
 When the Honda CR125 came out in 1974, Doss rode the silver CR with such precision that he could shift it through the gears without the spectators being able to detect when he shifted.
 It was a thing of beauty to watch him ride.
 Unfortunately, a few years later I was working on my bike in the pits at Azle when I heard a loud pop.
 It was Doss’ leg.
-I never knew that a breaking bone could be so loud.
+I never knew that a breaking bone could be so loud.”